Tubbz-alt/zerorm/README.md

-ZeroRM
+0RM (aka zerorm)
 ======
-December 6, 2013
-This is my first "open-sourced" library, but I work on lots of other things I'm happy to share.
+This is the first library I've made publicly available.
 I'm sure there's plenty of things I'm doing stupidly.
 Feel free to submit pull requests.

+You should use this if you don't want to use an ORM, but you do want some semblance of DRY.

 # Why?